linkedin/spark-tfrecord/README.md

 # Spark-TFRecord

 A library for reading and writing [Tensorflow TFRecord](https://www.tensorflow.org/how_tos/reading_data/) data from [Apache Spark](http://spark.apache.org/).
-The implementation is based on [Spark Tensorflow Connector](https://github.com/tensorflow/ecosystem/tree/master/spark/spark-tensorflow-connector), but it is rewritten in Spark FileFormat trait to provide the partitioning function that is missing in [Spark Tensorflow Connector](https://github.com/tensorflow/ecosystem/issues/119).
+The implementation is based on [Spark Tensorflow Connector](https://github.com/tensorflow/ecosystem/tree/master/spark/spark-tensorflow-connector), but it is rewritten in Spark FileFormat trait to provide the partitioning function.

 ## Prerequisites